Cyclonis7734/Regis_Steam_Games/W8/Final_Documentation.md

 <p>5 rows × 39 columns</p>
 </div>

+While a table can tell us a fair amount about the model's accuracy, let's deck it out and make a visualization as well.
+To do that, we can take a look at the delta, mapped against a value of 0.
+This will give us a decent view of the difference between the predictions and actual values.
+Since we're also going to take a look at a price prediction model later, let's turn this code into a function, so we can use it later on!

+Below, we'll start out by printing out the model's MSE and r-squared values, to get an immediate gauge on accuracy.
+After that, we begin building our plots by pulling in the 2 columns that we're comparing (actual vs. predicted).
+Next is setting up various plot formatting options, in particular the size of the chart, and the x/y limits.
+After that, we establish the scatterplot as an object, then create a red line across the 0 marker on the chart for easy visualizing.

 ```python
 def GetModelInfo(ytest, predvals, predname, diffname, dafra):
     print(f'Mean squared error (closer to 0 is better): {mean_squared_error(ytest, predvals)}')